4 SEO Tips for Window & Siding Companies to Outrank Your Competitors

 If you have a website for your business but fail to make the first page of a relevant search, your company will have a hard time staying above water since 75% of all Google searches never venture past the first page.
 While 55% of all searches never even click past the third search result, the competition is very steep.

-The common practice in the world of digital marketing is called search engine optimization or SEO.
+The common practice in the world of digital marketing is called search Search Engine Optimization or SEO.

 SEO’s most suitable metaphor is growing a garden.
 It won’t bear ripe fruit overnight – you must grow and maintain it.
 It takes time to establish a relationship between the content on your website and Google’s algorithm.
 Once your strategy is established, you’ll begin to see the benefits soon enough!